davidsanfal/ubuntu14_biicode/README.md

 You have two options:

-*  Use the Dokerhub Image.
+*  Use the Dockerhub Image.
 *  Build the image manually.

 ###Dockerhub Image